10 Ways to Boost Compliance in Your Firm

 - Know your business - How well do you really understand your business - its processes, supply chain, production, marketing or the 'end product'?
 You can't 'do' compliance if you don't 'get' the business.
 What's more, if you are responsible for compliance in parts of the business you don't understand or have no experience of, then reach out and create ownership with those who can help and might have the answer.

-- Speak their language - Take a fresh look at all your compliance documentation (e.g.- processes, procedures, manuals and handbooks).
+- Speak your employees' language - Take a fresh look at all your compliance documentation (e.g.- processes, procedures, manuals and handbooks).
 Does it speak the same language as those who are reading it?
 Or was it written by the legal team who don't understand its practical use?
 Does it really make sense to those who need to know?
 Compliance demands clarity so be sure to keep it simple!

-- Use industry standards - Is compliance decentralised to local offices or regions where you work?
+- Follow industry standards - Is compliance decentralised to local offices or regions where you work?
 If so, how confident are you that global standards are being met?
 Use industry standards to ensure that all processes and systems are developed and implemented correctly to recognised standards that are consistent.

 - Learn from past mistakes - Don't stick to the same regimes or rules, especially if they clearly aren't working.
 Fix them, by tweaking or rewriting the rules if you need to.